πŸ’‘ User Interface Rationale

 • Tab Switch Icon:

-• We have changed it because:
+• We changed it because:

 • A static icon allows HuBrowser to cache the entire top bar for better performance.